 Celebration of Life Program Outline

-When you’re grieving, even simple decisions feel heavy.
-A clear program — just enough structure — lets everyone relax, listen, and remember.
+When you’re grieving, even simple decisions feel overwhelming.
+A clear flow — just enough structure — can help everyone relax, listen, and remember.

 • Welcome & grounding moment